A YouTube video intro is a short clip shown at the beginning of your YouTube video, which introduces the main topic and the Vlog poster.

 Type in the correct words in the text box below the effects bar.
 Different effects allow different space for phrases so experiment with both effects and text until you get it right.

-You can also edit the font colour, speed of transitions and background.
+You can also edit the font color, speed of transitions, and background.

-Finally, drag the intro on to the clip viewer and the iMovie interface will automatically turn it into a video clip to be inserted at certain place on the main video timeline.
+Finally, drag the intro onto the clip viewer and the iMovie interface will automatically turn it into a video clip to be inserted at certain places on the main video timeline.

 You can click on help to get directions if you are stuck at any part of the process.
-Do not over apply multiple effects and keep the colours bright but subtle.
+Do not over apply multiple effects and keep the colors bright but subtle.
 Check the tutorial below about how to make a good YouTube intro with iMovie.
-If you want to learn more iMovie editing tips, please check Top 10 iMovie Tips You Should Know.